sharazghouri/woo-variation-swatches/README.txt

 = Is it compatible with any kinds of WooCommerce Theme? =

-Yes, it's compatible with any woocommerce theme including Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba / WR Nitro / Divi / BeTheme.
+Yes, it's compatible with any woocommerce theme including OceanWP / Astra / Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba / WR Nitro / Divi / BeTheme.
 But sometimes it may require small css tweak.

 = Does it show in product QuickView? =